normanchenn/normanchenn/README.md

 # Norman Chen
 ## About
 👋 Hey there!
-I'm Norman Chen and I'm currently second year undergraduate Software Engineering student at the University of Waterloo.
+I'm Norman Chen and I'm currently a second year undergraduate Software Engineering student at the University of Waterloo.

 💻 I'm deeply passionate about all aspects of computer science and technology, driven by the potential to tackle real-world challenges through innovative problem-solving.
 My primary focus lies in leveraging the capabilities of machine learning and distributed systems to create impactful solutions!